The Best Cups of Hot Chocolate in NYC

 La Pecora Bianca

-You didn't think we'd close out this list without including something Nutella-related, did you?
-This cheery Italian spot melts and whisks together chocolate and Nutella with steamed milk—proof that sometimes the simplest things are the best.
+You didn’t think we’d close out this list without including something Nutella-related, did you?
+This cheery Italian spot melts together chocolate and Nutella and whisks it with steamed milk—proof that sometimes the simplest things are the best.

 Two locations in Manhattan; lapecorabianca.com

 Food influencer Marisel Salazar is a member of the Coterie by PureWow.